WantToBeeMe/CommandTree/README.md

     // Your plugin logic here
 }
 ```

 You need to provide this initialize method with your plugin instance and a title.
 The instance is used internally whenever it needs something related to the plugin (like a list of all players, or subscribing a command)
 The title is used for example when an error happens, or any other feedback to the commander.

-There are 2 examples in the example folder, you can look a bit how it works
+There are 2 examples in the `examples` folder:
+- [HelloWorldCommand](src/main/java/me/wanttobee/commandtree/examples/HelloWorld.kt): This demonstrates how to use CommandTree with a very basic command
+- [GroupCommand](src/main/java/me/wanttobee/commandtree/examples/GroupCommand.kt): This provides a more advanced usage scenario.

-If you see `commander` in the source code, you will know that is referencing a player which send the command in the chat
+If you see `commander` in the source code, you will know that is referencing a player which sends the command in the chat.

+## License

+This library is distributed under the MIT License.
+See the [LICENSE](LICENSE) file for details.